SasView/sasview/src/sas/sasgui/perspectives/file_converter/media/file_converter_help.rst

 -----------

-This tool converts file formats with the Q data and intensity data in separate files, into a single CanSAS XML file.
+This tool converts file formats with the Q data and intensity data in separate files, into a single CanSAS XML or NXcanSAS HDF5 file.

-It can also convert 2D BSL files into IGOR/DAT 2D files, which are 3 column ASCII files of the format :code:`Qx - Qy - I(Qx,Qy)`.
+It can also convert 2D BSL files into NXcanSAS HDF5 files.

 The input files can be: